 His tactical role is more about battlefield control, and keeping the opposition bowling around and unable to act.

-He also sometimes provides mobility – such as making the Blob surf on a wave of earth for a frontal attack.
+He also sometimes provides mobility – such as making the Blob surf on a fast-moving wave of earth for a frontal attack.

 Avalanche once used teamwork to tunnel faster.